bezzad/HybridRedisCache/README.md

 ## License

-`HybridCache` is licensed under the Apache License, Version 2.0.
+`HybridRedisCache` is licensed under the Apache License, Version 2.0.
 See the [LICENSE](https://raw.githubusercontent.com/bezzad/HybridRedisCache/dev/LICENSE) file for more information.